HOrdover/craftlit-cranford/CURRENT-Book/MOBY/001 Moby Full Text.md

 [^23]: Again, Whitman and his Yop - so the universal thump is passed round“ everyone thumps on the ppl under them
 [^24]: two orchard thieves - Adam and Eve
 [^25]: fore-castle deck - pronounced “folk-sall”
-[^26]: head winds are far more prevalent than winds from astern (that is, if you never violate the Pythagorean maxim) —Pythagorean injunction per Annotations = avoid eating beans b/c farting (SEE NOTE BELOW)
+[^26]: head winds are far more prevalent than winds from astern (that is, if you never violate the Pythagorean maxim) —Pythagorean maxim – The phrase “don’t eat beans” comes from ancient Pythagorean teachings.
+Though its exact meaning is debated, Melville clearly uses it here to make a joke about bodily functions and naval hierarchy.
+On sailing ships, the wind flows from front to back—so officers on the quarterdeck breathe whatever the sailors on the forecastle emit.
+Melville folds a fart joke into a philosophical allusion—classic Moby-Dick.
+(SEE NOTE BELOW)
 [^27]: “_Grand Contested Election for the Presidency of the United States._ “WHALING VOYAGE BY ONE ISHMAEL.
 “BLOODY BATTLE IN AFFGHANISTAN.” - LOOK UP Presidency, look up WHAT Battle in Afghanistan B/c NOTHING CHANGES - also the “bill” would be like a theater bill or a broadsheet of news…Ishmael traveling was on the roster, but a little thing for the world compared to the big things in the world.—1848 PRES ELECT WAS CONTESTED - Zachary Taylor (Whig) defeated Lewis Cass (Democrat) at Martin Van Buren (Free Soil??!) - Taylor took office March 1849 (lots of turmoil with post-Mex-Am war additions to states mostly non-slave) / AFGHANISTAN - the first Anglo-Afghan war (1839-1842) British, disaster, upppet ruler in Kabul FAILED, only ONE BRITISH SURVIVOR (Dr William Bryson) reached Jalalabad.
 REMEMBER Melville was Anti-Colonial
 [^28]: yet, now that I recall all the circumstances - he’s telling us from Memory - not as it happens
 [^29]: Was he Calvinist?
 Predestination?
 YES Duch Reformed, mom Maria Gansevoort was DEVOUTLY Calvinist (original Sin, Depravity, Predestination, God’s absolute sovereignty) Hawthorne?
 B/c “besides cajoling me into the delusion that it was a choice resulting from my own unbiased freewill and discriminating judgment” Where Melville wrestled with divine silence and cosmic purpose, Hawthorne was preoccupied with shame, secrecy, and spiritual inheritance.